SKiatpanichgij/SKiatpanichgij.github.io/_pages/about.md

 Research Interested: Machine Vision, Computer Graphic, Machine learning, IOT and Navigation system.

-Please take a look at the link above to learn more about me.
+// Please take a look at the link above to learn more about me.
+I am looking for the Freelance/PartTime Programming Job or very interesting project/ research, please feel free to contact me